 Welcome!

-Hello!
-I’m Sally Morgan and I am a botanist, gardener, photographer and writing, living in Somerset, England.
+I’m Sally Morgan and I am a botanist, gardener, photographer and writer, living in Somerset, England.

-I have long been interested in climate change and how its affecting wildlife and our gardens, so in 2018 I joined forces with Kim Stoddard and we wrote The Climate Change Garden, which was self published in 2019 and then revised and published by Quarto in 2023.
+I have long been interested in climate change and how its affecting wildlife and our gardens, so in 2018, I joined forces with Kim Stoddard and we wrote The Climate Change Garden.
+Initially self-published in 2019, the book was later republished by Quarto in 2023.

 I love the unusual, especially vegetables, and experiment all the time with new techniques, always pushing the boundaries.
 I’m currently experimenting with crushed concrete as a substrate, creating permeable paths and measuring the garden’s carbon footprint.